skellner/skellner.github.io/projects/Back Focus.md

 # Setup
 I took a structured approach to determine the back focus of my Esprit 120ED with the 0.77 reducer.
 I created a sheet with possible options and made test exposures to assess the results.
 For each backfocus length I ran the auto focus in the Abberation Inspector in [N.I.N.A](https://nighttime-imaging.eu/) and made a screenshot.
+Also, I made 3 60s exposures for further analysis in Pixinsight and [ASTAP](https://www.hnsky.org/astap.htm).

 ![](/images/backfocus.png)